Knitschi/CPFCMake/documentation/APIDocModules.rst

 ^^^^^^^^^^^^^^^^^

 A short description in one sentence about what the package does.
-This is only relevant if a debian distribution package archive is created.
+This is only relevant if a debian package archive is created.

 LONG_DESCRIPTION
 ^^^^^^^^^^^^^^^^

 A longer description of the package.
-This is only relevant if a debian distribution package is created.
+This is only relevant if a debian package archive is created.

 OWNER